arthur-ctm/CA2/README.md

 # Developing process

+- Define the requirements: Start by defining the requirements for the application.
+This involves determining the features and functionality needed, such as creating, reading, updating, and deleting records for both cars and drivers, and creating a user interface to display and interact with the data.

+- Create the Django project: Create a new Django project using the django-admin startproject command.
+This will create a new project directory and some initial files.

+- Set up the database: Set up the database configuration in the settings.py file and create the necessary models for cars and drivers.

+- Create views and templates: Create views to handle requests from the user interface, and templates to display the data in a user-friendly way.
+These views will include functions to perform CRUD operations on the database.

+- Define URLs: Define URLs for the different views so that users can navigate to the appropriate pages.

-Create login, sign-in, logout, and change password views: Create views for login, sign-in, logout, and change password operations in the app's views.py file.
+- Create login, sign-in, logout, and change password views: Create views for login, sign-in, logout, and change password operations in the app's views.py file.

-Define URL patterns for authentication views: Define URL patterns for the authentication views in the app's urls.py file.
+- Define URL patterns for authentication views: Define URL patterns for the authentication views in the app's urls.py file.

-Create templates for authentication views: Create HTML templates for the authentication views.
+- Create templates for authentication views: Create HTML templates for the authentication views.

-Add authentication middleware: Add authentication middleware to the project's settings.py file.
+- Add authentication middleware: Add authentication middleware to the project's settings.py file.

-Add login and logout URLs to your navigation menu: Add links to the login and logout views in your app's navigation menu.
+- Add login and logout URLs to your navigation menu: Add links to the login and logout views in your app's navigation menu.

 I didn't use the email sent system because it didn't work for me.
 If you want to change your password you have to go to your profile and click on "Change password".